Colon (punctuation): Programming languages

 The colon is used as part of the ?: conditional operator in C and many other languages.

-C++ uses a double colon as the scope resolution operator, and class member access.
-Most other languages use a period but C++ had to use this for compatibility with C. Another language using colons for scope resolution is Erlang, which uses a single colon.
+C++ and Rust use a double colon as the scope resolution operator/namespace qualification, and class member access.
+This is unlike some other languages, which use periods to do so.
+Another language using colons for scope resolution is Erlang, which uses a single colon.
+In C#, the double colon is used to access a member of an aliased namespace.
+Similarly in Java, the double colon is used to retrieve a method reference.

 In BASIC, it is used as a separator between the statements or instructions in a single line.
 Most other languages use a semicolon, but BASIC had used semicolon to separate items in print statements.

 In Forth, a colon precedes definition of a new word.

-Haskell uses a colon (pronounced as "cons", short for "construct") as an operator to add an element to the front of a list: